Ransomware attackers aren’t hackers, they’re operators.

 Remote Access Controls (IT Ops)

-Verify: weekly software inventory diff.
+Verify: review a weekly software inventory diff.

 Backups (IT Ops)

-EDR + Threat Hunting (SecOps)
+EDR and Threat Hunting (SecOps)

-Verify: weekly hunt reports with IOC analysis.
+Verify: produce weekly hunt reports with IOC checks.

-Identity & Privilege Controls (SecOps / HR)
+Identity and Privilege Controls (SecOps / HR)

 Insider Risk Monitoring (SecOps / HR)